A7medAbdien/Sen/OlderREADME.md

 all attempts to create an Ar project form the scratch failed, more understanding for gradle files is needed.

+Projects used:

+1. AR Core hello world (Java and Kotlin)
+2. EasyLearn, place an object on tab (Java)
+3. Measure the distance (Kotlin)

 ### solutions

 use the existing AR project, EasyLearn as a template, but the code will be just in java